mrunderline/pyflink_learn_english/README.md

 # PyFlink: From Beginner to Proficient

-## ⚠️ I've just tried to translate main repo to english with chat gpt and make some minio improvements.
+## ⚠️ I've just tried to translate main repo to english with chat gpt and make some minor improvements.

 This guide is based on the PyFlink learning documentation and provides a series of small exercises to help users quickly get started with PyFlink.